gatsbyjs/gatsby/docs/docs/how-to/cloud/working-with-redirects-and-rewrites.md

 ## Prerequisites

-1. In order to use redirects, you must include the `gatsby-plugin-gatsby-cloud` in your project.
-1. If your Gatsby project doesn't already have a `gatsby-node.js` file, add one at that top level of your project (alongside your `gatsby-config.js`).
+- If your Gatsby project doesn't already have a `gatsby-node.js` file, add one at that top level of your project (alongside your `gatsby-config.js`).

 ## Directions